nvi-inc/fs-vgos/fs-vgos.md

 Before removing, check the modules are unmounted with

+> key off disk before doing `mk6=mstat?all`

 ```fs
 mk6=mstat?all
 ```

+> **Chris**: KPGO site specific send test scan and e-transfer procedure

+Close and unmount disk module(s) and prepare for e-transferring a scan or experiment.

+> Mk6=group=close:<slots>; Mk6=group=unmount:<slots>; turn keys off,
+> remove module(s) Mk6=mstat?all; (to clear module info and check the
+> modules are unmounted)

+Insert Mark6 modules into the e-tranfer Mark6

+From the da-client mount the modules and verify all disks are seen:

+> da-client group=mount:<slots>; mstat?all (if you get â€œ6:0:1â€
+> restart cplane) group=open:<slots> list?

+From another xterm window gather the scan(s) to your RAID disk, and de-thread if necessary:

+For test scan that needs to be de-threaded:

+> gator <slots> <scan name>.vdif /mnt/raid dqa â€“d <scan name>.vdif
+> (this will create 4files with thread ID on scan name)

+For scans where you intend to transfer the entire experiment use
+gather464:

+> gator â€“t <slots> â€œscan nameâ€.vdif /mnt/raid

+Start tsunami server specifying the scans of the session to transfer

+> tsunamid <scan_name>\_\*.vdif

+You will see the available scans to be pulled

+At another xterm window (in â€œoperâ€, not â€œrootâ€)

+Ssh to Haystack storage nodes &gt;ssh evlbi1.haystack.mit.edu &gt;password is oper password

+> cd /data-st12/vgos

+Run tsunami, setting the transfer rate, error free, and connecting back to your machine

+> tsunami set rate 100M set error 0 connect 146.88.148.18

+Make sure needed files are there to be pulled

+> dir

+Pull files

+> get \*

+Once transfer is complete exit tsunami client to get prompt back

+> exit ls <scan_name>\* (verify all scans were copied)

+After last scan has copied logout

+> logout ctrl C (to quit server)

+From da-client unmount the disk and prepare for shipping

+> group=unmount:<slots> turn keys off, remove modules mk6=mstat?all;
+> (clears module info and checks the modules are unmounted)

 Transfer log file
 -----------------

+> **Chris**: (We normally will have already completed this section prior to e-tranfer of test scan, manually like described in the appendix)
+> **Chris**: normally done before e-transfer of test scan.

 In FS, close experiment log: